BA (Hons) Costume Production

 You’ll gain the most sought-after costume craft skills, including strong technical competence in pattern-cutting and construction for costume and accessories.
 You’ll learn how to cut and make costumes to industry-standard, with first-hand advice from wardrobe professionals, whilst benefiting from an enviable professional network through our links within the performance industries.

-Costume Production students from the School of Design + Communication have access to a wide range of facilities.
+Costume Production students have access to a wide range of facilities.